msstefan/polymake-matlab/README.md

 # Using Polymake in MATLAB via Docker

 ## About Polymake and Docker ##
-"[polymake](https://polymake.org/doku.php) is open source software for research in polyhedral geometry.
+*[Polymake](https://polymake.org/doku.php) is open source software for research in polyhedral geometry.
 It deals with polytopes, polyhedra and fans as well as simplicial complexes, matroids, graphs, tropical hypersurfaces, and other objects.
-Supported platforms include various flavors of Linux, FreeBSD and Mac OS."
+Supported platforms include various flavors of Linux, FreeBSD and Mac OS.*
+*[Docker](https://docs.docker.com/get-started/overview/) is an open platform for developing, shipping, and running applications.
+Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.*

 ## Installation ##
 The following steps can be used on Windows OS to install Docker and an Archlinux distributiin with the latest Polymake version: